3211PProcedure: Gender-Inclusive Schools

 - Terms and concepts related to gender identity, gender expression, and gender diversity in children and adolescents;

-- Appropriate strategies for communicating with students and parents about issues related to gender identity and gender expression, while protecting student privacy;
+- Appropriate strategies for communicating with students and parents/guardians about issues related to gender identity and gender expression, while protecting student privacy;

 - Strategies for preventing and intervening in incidents of harassment and discrimination, including bullying and cyber-bullying;